 Do you want a better career, but worry you're not qualified?
 Do you think about going back to school, but worry about the cost, or whether you'll learn anything that actually helps your career?
 Do you have trouble getting employers to take you seriously because you don't have a Bachelor's degree?

 Merit America will help you learn in-demand tech skills and connect you with employers with great jobs, while providing compensation throughout the program.
-We are currently recruiting talented individuals without Bachelor’s degrees to participate in our third cohort in the D.C. metro area.
+We are currently recruiting talented individuals without Bachelor’s degrees to participate in our fourth cohort in the D.C. metro area.

 As a Learning Associate you will:

 1) learn new skills for in-demand technology careers,

 2) get help finding a new job in IT, and

 You are expected to commit to learning 20-25 hours per week for 10-20 weeks.
 This includes 15-20 hours per week of online learning (on your own schedule), and 3-5 hours per week of in-person meet-ups with your coach and a small group of peers (at times and locations that work for you).
 The majority of our participants work full-time or part-time while participating in Merit America, and our program is designed to be flexible for working adults.

 Merit America provides a unique opportunity to advance your career without quitting your day job.

 We encourage you to read this posting in its entirety and to learn more at meritamerica.org before applying.
 Commit to learning, and Merit America will help you get ahead.